How to do the Currumbin Wildlife Sanctuary in a day

 You know those moments when you realise your face is sore because you were smiling so freakin’ much?
 Well, this was one of those experiences.

 Go behind the scenes with an expert koala handler as they take you through the ‘off-limits’ enclosure where these guys call home.

-You’ll talk all things koala, learning who’s who, how they got here, and cool facts about their lives, like why some are named after chocolates (spoiler alert: because it helps group them by the years they were born).
+You’ll talk all things koala, learning who’s who, how they got here, and cool facts about their lives, like why some are named after chocolates or Game of Thrones characters (spoiler alert: because it helps group them by the years they were born).